Previous Page Next Page

 3416 Request for an Interstate Compact on the Placement of Children (ICPC)

-SWI Policy and Procedures October 2022
+SWI Policy and Procedures July 2024

-The Interstate Compact on the Placement of Children (ICPC) is an agreement enacted as law in all 50 states, the District of Columbia, and the Virgin Islands.
-It establishes uniform procedures for placing children in private or substitute care in other states.
-An ICPC request is necessary in either of the following situations:
+The Interstate Compact on the Placement of Children (ICPC) is an agreement enacted as law in all 50 states, the District of Columbia, and the US Virgin Islands.
+It establishes standard procedures for placing children in private or substitute care in other states.

 • A child protective agency in one state has custody and needs to place a child in a home in another state.